pfenninglab/halLiftover-postprocessing/README.md

 	* Note: To obtain ortholog length histograms when running orthologFind.py on a cluster, submit the job (or open the interactive session in which the program will be run) using the --x11 option.

-# Preparing Program for Histone Modification Data
+# Preparing Histone Modification Data for HALPER
 There are many reasons that starting with the summits is sub-optimal for histone modifcation data.
 Unlike for TF ChIP-seq and open chromatin data, where for which the motifs are known to be clustered around motif summits, TFs are thought not to bind where there are large numbers of reads in histone modification datas but in the valleys between the regions with large numbers of reads.
 In addition, the summit locations produced by MACS2, a commonly used peak caller for histone modification data, are thought to be unreliable.
 A reasonable place to start with histone modification data, therefore, is the location within the region that has the largest number of species in the alignment, as this is likely to be an important part of the region.
 If there are multiple such locations, which often happens, then choosing the one closest to the center makes sense because the centers of the histone modification regions tend to be more important than their edges.
 Here is how to make an -sFile that contains these locations:

 1. Get the alignment depth for your species of interest: